-Analyzer - 2110 Format Setup (IP ST 2110 Mode)
+Analyzer - 2110 Format Setup (IP 2110 Boot Mode)

-The Analyzer - 2110 Format Setup instrument automatically evaluates the received and selected 2110-20 video flow and estimates the appropriate video standard for that flow.
+The Analyzer - 2110 Format Setup instrument automatically evaluates the received and selected ST 2110-20 video flow and estimates the appropriate video standard for that flow.

-Two tabs provide access to the separate Video and Audio parameters, enabling you to define parameters for one video flow and two audio flows.
+Two tabs provide access to the separate Video and Audio parameters, enabling you to define parameters for one video flow and up to four audio flows.